openharmony/docs/en/application-dev/work-scheduler/work-scheduler-dev-guide.md

 bundleName | Name of the Work Scheduler task bundle.
-Mandatory.|string abilityName | Name of the component to be notified by a Work Scheduler callback.|string networkType | Network type.| NetworkType isCharging | Whether the device is charging.| bool chargerType | Charging type.| ChargingType batteryLevel | Battery level.| number batteryStatus| Battery status.|    BatteryStatus
+Mandatory.|string abilityName | Name of the component to be notified by a Work Scheduler callback.|string networkType | Network type.| NetworkType isCharging | Whether the device is charging.| boolean chargerType | Charging type.| ChargingType batteryLevel | Battery level.| number batteryStatus| Battery status.|    BatteryStatus